grails/grails-views/README.md

 ### Installation

-Add the following dependency to your `build.gradle`:
+Add the following dependency to the `dependencies` block of your `build.gradle`:

-    runtime "org.grails.plugins:grails-views-json:1.0.0-SNAPSHOT"
+    compile "org.grails.plugins:grails-views-json:1.0.0-SNAPSHOT"

+To enable Gradle compilation of JSON views for production environment add the following to the `buildscript` `dependencies` block:

+    buildscript {
+        ...
+        dependencies {
+            ...
+            classpath "org.grails.plugins:grails-views-gradle:1.0.0-SNAPSHOT"
+        }
+    }

+Then apply the `org.grails.plugins.grails-json-views` Gradle plugin after any Grails core gradle plugins:

+    ...
+    apply plugin: "org.grails.grails-web"
+    apply plugin: "org.grails.plugins.grails-json-views"

+This will add a `compileGsonViews` task to Gradle.

 ### Usage